OpenArabicPE/authority-files/README.md

 * folder for tools: `xslt/`

 # to do
+## bibliography of periodicals

+- [ ] add all known collaborators to Suriye
 - [ ] add sources as TEI/XML to the bibliography
     + some are encoded as `<ref type="pandoc">`
     + [@LaPresseMusulmane+1909, 106]